Agriphila inquinatella

-The caterpillars feed mainly on Poaceae grasses, such as meadow-grass species (Poa) or sheep's fescue (Festuca ovina).
+The caterpillars feed mainly on Poaceae grasses, such as meadow-grass species (Poa) or sheep's fescue (Festuca ovina) in silken galleries.
 They can be found under pebbles adjacent to their food plants, suggesting that they feed on the plants' roots.
 A more unusual food plant is the Pottiales moss Tortula muralis.

 Misidentifications involving this species

 Apart from the junior synonyms listed, two scientific names have been misapplied to this species in the past: